TERMS OF BUSINESS

 Anti-Fraud Registers and Other Searches

-To ensure you are offered our most competitive premiums and to protect all customers from fraud, many insurance providers operate a credit scoring system and will use the information you provide to carry out checks with credit reference agencies, fraud prevention agencies, and other public and privately available sources of information.
+To ensure you are offered our most competitive premiums now, at renewal and at any other time and to protect all customers from fraud, many insurance providers operate a credit scoring system and will use the information you provide to carry out checks with credit reference agencies, fraud prevention agencies, and other public and privately available sources of information.
 These checks can include electoral roll and credit information.

 The information is used to verify your identity and is registered as a general insurance search.
 The searches may appear on your credit report whether or not your application for insurance proceeds, but will not harm your credit rating or adversely affect your credit profile.